I’ve written a total of nine books, seven of them full-length novels. So is it easier to write a book when you’ve already published a few?

 I wrote my first novel as the final piece for an MA in Creative Writing.
 But when I started the book, which later became the novel, Coffee and Vodka, I had only a vague idea of the plot.

-The story came about through a short piece I wrote for a public reading exercise about half-way through the course.
-I had a lot of excellent feedback for the piece, and my tutor, Lucy English, felt the story was so powerful that I could develop it into a whole book.
+The story started off as a short piece I wrote for a public reading exercise half-way through the MA course.
+After the reading, I had a lot of excellent feedback for the piece.
+My tutor, Lucy English, felt the story was so powerful that I could develop it into a whole book.
 But I had to add the main plot, most of the characters and an ending that I felt happy with.
-The short story was also from the point of view of an 11-year-old girl, so in order to make the book an adult read, it needed a grown-up storyline.
+The short story was also from the point of view of an 11-year-old girl.
+So in order to make the book an adult read, it needed a grown-up storyline.
 Besides, I knew the child’s story would be more dramatic if the adult was still struggling with the events of her childhood 30 years later.
-I fretted a long time which timeline – the child’s or the adult’s – I should start the novel with, and ended up mixing the points of view and the timelines throughout the book.
+I fretted a long time about the timeline.
+Should I start the novel from the child’s or the adult’s point of view?
+I ended up mixing the points of view and the timelines throughout the book.

 Book Number Two